 Wed 7 Sep 2011

-Isn’t it great that when your car, or phone, or laptop gets lost or stolen, you can use modern technology to find your stuff and get it back?
+Isn’t it great that when your car, medical or phone, prostate or laptop gets lost or stolen, you can use modern technology to find your stuff and get it back?
 One might think only paranoid Luddites or the thieves themselves would oppose such an innovation.
 But the joy of a ubiquitous communications/tracking network is tempered by the threat to privacy — and potential liability — for enlisting SkyNet to peer into our cars, purses and bedrooms.

 Part One: The Wiretap Act and Find My Computer